Hazem1234u/Saving-Nemo/README.md

 -------------------------------------------------

-Main Languages used
+Main Tools used

 1.Python

-2.Kotlin
+2.Kotlin on Android Studio

+3.Data set : Garbage classification  from kaggle